-Rate: The corporate income tax rate generally is 30%.
+The corporate income tax rate generally is 30%.
 However, for companies with an aggregate annual turnover of less than AUD 50 million that derive no more than 80% of their assessable income from "base rate entity passive income," the tax rate is 25%.
 Base rate entity passive income is:

-- Corporate distributions and franking credits on those distributions; - Royalties and rent; - Interest income (subject to certain exceptions); - Gains on qualifying securities; - Net capital gains; and - Amounts included in the assessable income of a partner in a partnership, or a beneficiary of a trust, to the extent that they are traceable (either directly or indirectly) to an amount that is otherwise base rate entity passive income.
+- Corporate distributions and franking credits on those distributions (see "Taxation of dividends," below and "Dividends" under "Withholding tax," below); - Royalties and rent; - Interest income (subject to certain exceptions); - · Gains on qualifying securities; - Net capital gains; and - Amounts included in the assessable income of a partner in a partnership, or a beneficiary of a trust, to the extent that they are traceable (either directly or indirectly) to an amount that is otherwise base rate entity passive income.

+Surtax

-Surtax: There is no surtax.
+There is no surtax.

+Alternative minimum tax

-Alternative minimum tax: There is no alternative minimum tax.
+There is no alternative minimum tax.